Soteria-Network/Soteria/Soteria-Bootstrap-Guide.md

 ---

 ## Extract bootstrap-date.zip
-1. After safely stopping the daemon, extract `bootstrap.zip` into the data directory.
+1. After safely stopping the daemon, extract `bootstrap-20260408.zip` into the data directory.
 2. Place the new `blocks` and `chainstate` in your Soteria data directory.
    - Do NOT overwrite `wallet.dat` as this will lead to lose all your balance forever.